cha-namoth/cha-namoth.github.io/BlobToolKitv2_conda_HOWTO.md

 Then on own computer, in Firefox, open (might take a while):
 `http://localhost:8080`

-If this fails on Jezero (for example the command runs and goes back to the prompt), do:
+If the command above fails on Jezero (for example the command runs and goes back to the prompt), do:

 	conda deactivate
 	conda activate btk_env
 	/opt/blobtools2/blobtools2/blobtools host --port 8080 \